pierremolinaro/acan/README.md

 ## CAN Library for Teensy 3.1 / 3.2, 3.5, 3.6

+### Compatibility with the ACAN2515 library

+This library is fully compatible with the MCP2515 CAN Controller ACAN2515 library [https://github.com/pierremolinaro/acan2515](), it uses a very similar API and the same `CANMessage` class for handling messages.

 ### Why I have written the ACAN library

 I started writing the ACAN library when I discovered the FlexCan library embedded in Teensyduino 1.36 cannot send remote frames, and does not receive any remote frame.